-Bright, a Democrat, was the representative for Tennessee's 5th congressional district from 1877 to 1881.
+Bright was the representative for Tennessee’s 5th congressional district and was a Democrat.
+He served from 1877 to 1881.

 From Mar 1871 to Mar 1881, Bright missed 387 of 2,135 roll call votes, which is 18.1%.
 This is better than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Dec 1874-Mar 1875||235||23||9.8%||11th|